pattanun-np/litellm/docs/my-website/docs/providers/lodash.md

 )
 ```

+### Environment Variable Priority

+LiteLLM checks environment variables in this order:
+1. `LODASH_API_BASE` (highest priority)
+2. `LODASH_BASE_URL`
+3. `LODASH_API_URL`
+4. Default fallback URL

+### URL Handling

+- URLs are automatically appended with `/embeddings` if not present
+- Both trailing slash and non-trailing slash formats are supported
+- Custom endpoints like `/embeddings/local` are preserved

 ## Rate Limits and Best Practices

 1. **Batch Processing**: Process multiple texts in a single request when possible
 2. **Error Handling**: Always implement proper error handling for production use
 3. **API Key Security**: Store API keys securely using environment variables
+4. **Environment Configuration**: Use environment variables for API base URLs in different environments
-4. **Monitoring**: Use LiteLLM's logging features to monitor usage and costs
+5. **Monitoring**: Use LiteLLM's logging features to monitor usage and costs

 ## Troubleshooting